Howard Reynolds Comes to Danville

 Howard Reynolds and Eddie Mahan watched a track-meet type of game as Centre led 21-0 as the first quarter ended, 42-0 at the half, 63-7 after the third period, and 77-7 as the officials shortened the game by 5 minutes and blew the whistle during the final quarter.

 Georgetown did manage to score, but it was only because of a mix-up on a center pass back from Red Weaver.
-The Centre backs were running a play where there was motion right and Red centered left and a Tiger lineman named James Moss picked up the ball and lumbered into the end zone unmolested for a score.
+The Centre backs were running a play where there was motion right and Red centered left.
+A Tiger lineman named James Moss picked up the loose ball and lumbered into the end zone unmolested for a score.

 James L. Moss, Georgetown tackle, who picked up a misdirected Red Weaver center pass and scored one of the two touchdowns which Centre gave up during the 1919 season.